 Information on advertising nutritional and health claims on foods, can be found on the DH customer service centres website.

-If you are importing the following organic products from outside the EU:
+If you are importing the following organic products from a third country:

 - live or unprocessed agricultural products